SyedAsadRazaDevops/how-to-run-reactjs-nodejs-project-to-pm2-with-Nginx-using-Http-reverse-proxy/README.md

-# who to run reactjs/nodejs project to pm2 with Nginx using Http reverse proxy
+# How to run reactjs/nodejs project to pm2 with Nginx using Http reverse proxy

 > first install pm2 with global command
 ```